leanprover/lean4/tmp/lean4.md

 # Compiler

-- The first compilation step applies compiler specific simplification rules provided by users.
-For example, we will be able to mark `map g (map f l) = map (g o f) l` as an optimization rule for the compiler.

 - The new compiler will use a System-F like intermediate representation.
 It will be similar to Haskell core language.
 Inductive datatypes will be represented using a constant for each constructor and a `cases` eliminator.
 If `cases` is encoded using a expr-macro, we can easily support `default/other` case.

+- Code inlining will occur at the System-F level after we have applied simplifications.
+This is relevant for the performance issues we have observed when a long chain of functions need to be unfolded (e.g., new monad transformer library).

+- The first compilation step applies compiler specific simplification rules provided by users.
+For example, we will be able to mark `map g (map f l) = map (g o f) l` as an optimization rule for the compiler.

+Issue: many opportunities for applying simplification rules only appear after we have inlined definitions.
+However, we want to inline after we have converted into System-F and have erased computationally irrelevant code and applied basic simplifications (e.g., erase trivial structures).
+This is a problem since user provided simplification rules are not applicable here since they have been described at the Lean level.

 - Basic types (scalars, bool, char, uint32, uint64, int64, int32, ...) and C++ types
 can be stored in unboxed form.
 The unboxed version are prefixed with `#` as they do